background-image

 For an investment in a managed fund to be considered an acceptable investment, the investment must be in:

-For the avoidance of doubt, a managed fund product is not considered an acceptable Growth Category investment unless it is on the acceptable managed fund list maintained by Invest NZ, but may be considered an acceptable Balanced Category investment under another asset class if it exists for the purpose of raising funds:
+For the avoidance of doubt, a managed fund product is not considered an acceptable Growth category investment unless it is on the acceptable managed fund list maintained by Invest NZ, but may be considered an acceptable Balanced category investment under another asset class if it exists for the purpose of raising funds:

 i. to place in listed equities that meet the requirements of BN7.10.1(a); or